thruthesky/firelibrary-app/README.md

 * File is uploaded on
  * for files - `firelibrary/{domain}/{user-uid}/{post-document-id}/{files}`.
  * for comments - `firelibrary/{domain}/{user-uid}/{post-document-id}/comments/{comment-document-id}/{files}`.
- * Remember, there is no `/posts/` in the path.
-It is ommited.
+ * @warning. there is no `/posts/` in the path.
+It is ommited. it's a mistake. it should be fixed.
 * thumbnail will be definitely needed if you are going to show images on front page or post list.
 * thumbnail is generated when a post/comment is created.

+* Reminder.
+When a post/comment is created, it fires `onSnapshot()` event immediately or **even** the post/comment is not created(saved) in Database, the event is fired due to `local write`.
+Either way, it may not contain the `thumbnailUrl` since `thumbnailUrl` updates is done by `Cloud Functions` and it is not as faster as the post/comment create(`onSnapshot()`) event.
+But after a few seconds later `thumbnailUrl` will be available.
+Probably on next page refresh.

 ## push notificatoin